-When the Reatta made its public debut in January 1988, there was a brief flurry of interest, but sales for the first shortened model year were not impressive.
-Sales were only 4,708, well short of Buick’s hopes.
-The Reatta’s first full model year was not much better; 1989 sales totaled 7,009.
-Buick didn’t help the cause by raising the Reatta’s base price from $25,000 to $26,700, just as the modest initial demand was waning.
+There was a brief flurry of public interest when the Reatta went on sale in January 1988, but total sales for the first shortened model year were not impressive; the tally was only 4,708, well short of Buick’s original target.
+The Reatta’s first full model year wasn’t much better.
+Total sales for 1989 amounted to only 7,009, less than half of Buick’s production target.
+Buick didn’t help the cause by raising the Reatta’s base price from $25,000 to $26,700 just as the modest initial demand was waning.

-The Cadillac Allanté, introduced in 1987, was not doing any better.
+The Cadillac Allanté, introduced a year earlier, was not doing any better.
 Allanté sales were only 3,363 for 1987, 2,569 for 1988, and 3,296 for 1989.
-Embarrassingly, the Mercedes 560SL outsold both the Reatta and the Allanté by a fair margin, despite an elderly design and a $60,000 price tag.
-Well-heeled buyers were clearly unimpressed with the snob appeal of either the Cadillac or the Buick brands, while their elevated prices were more than domestic loyalists were willing to pay.
+Embarrassingly, the Mercedes 560SL outsold both the Reatta and the Allanté by a fair margin despite an elderly design and a $60,000 price tag.
+Well-heeled buyers were clearly unimpressed with the snob appeal of either the Cadillac or the Buick brands while those cars’ elevated prices were more than domestic loyalists were willing to pay.